masteringmodernpayments/book/subscriptions.md

 ### Multiple Subscriptions

 Stripe allows a customer to have multiple subscriptions.
 Because of the way we've set up our `Subscription` class, this is trivial to accomplish in our application.
-Basically, all you have to do is call `CreateSubscription.call()`, passing in the user's email address, the plan, and a blank token, like this:
+All you have to do is call `CreateSubscription.call()`, passing in the user's email address, the plan, and a blank token, like this:

 ```ruby
 CreateSubscription.call(